4rays/sf6-move-data/README.md

 ### Block Type

-The `blockType` property refers attack type with regards to blocking.
+The `blockType` property refers to the attack type with regards to blocking.

 | Value      | Meaning  |
 |------------|----------|